 This salad is super easy to customize.
 Don't have pecans?
 Almonds or walnuts work just as well.
 Don't have butternut squash?
 Use a sweet potato!

-Switch the grain: Use quinoa instead of farro.
+- Switch the grain: Use quinoa or brown rice instead of farro.

 Prep Ahead Tips

-Get a jump on your week (or your holiday feast!) by prepping the squash, farro, and nuts ahead of time!
+Get a jump start on your week (or your holiday feast!) by putting elements of this salad together early!

 Cook the farro in advance: Farro keeps well in the fridge for 3-4 days.
 Cook it ahead and toss with a little olive oil to prevent sticking.